Gurenax/js-fundamentals/README.md

 How this actually works in the browser is a little complex, but this is a brilliant talk that gives you the flavour of this in a digestible form -- https://www.youtube.com/watch?v=8aGhZQkoFbQ
 (It's ok if you don't follow this fully - just get the general idea and you'll be ahead of most junior JS coders.)

+## Problem 8
+Here we will do something similar to the last couple of problems.
+What we will do is massage the previous two problems to make them into functions that return promises.
+Here I'm going to leave it a little open for now and have people make an attempt.
+I can provide more of a guide if needed.
+First take Problem 6, keep the same functionality but use promises instead of callbacks.
+It should have the blocking loop, but when called the data should be accessible in the .then().
+You can feel free to pass some elementary data to see things in action (let x = 100 or some such).
+(That is, you will have a function that returns a promise, and in the body of that promise I want you to run the loop.
+You can also define a variable in the body of the function and pass that through when you resolve.)

+## Problem 9
+Here you need to do the same thing, but use the code from question 7 to get the job done.
+This will be asynchronous code with promises.
+(Here you will do the same as in 8, but resolve within the timeout function.)